Code-Institute-Submissions/Kids-Memory-Game-MS2/README.md

 - [Am I Responsive](http://ami.responsivedesign.is/) - to check if the site is responsive on different screen sizes.

-- [Free Online HTML Formatter](https://www.freeformatter.com/html-formatter.html) - was used to correct indentation issues and get rid of too much whitespace

 - [Tiny PNG](https://tinypng.com/) - this site is used to help me compress the images

 - [Birme](https://www.birme.net/?target_width=150&target_height=150) - to help me resize the photos for memory board